it-dept-cis/Essential-Guide-to-Election-Security/docs/source/README.rst

 As a follow-on to `The Handbook for Election Infrastructure Security <https://www.cisecurity.org/elections>`_, the `Center for Internet Security <https://cisecurity.org>`_ (CIS) has developed this Essential Guide to Election Security to serve as a first-stop resource for election officials to learn about best practices in election security.
 This can aid the process of building a program designed to meet individual needs and abilities of any given election office.

 When the Handbook was published in 2018, election officials had much less guidance to rely on.
 Today, they have an enormous amount of guidance they need to navigate.
-With so much guidance and so many tools and approaches available, which is best for any given jurisdiction?
+With so much guidance and so many tools and approaches available, it's difficult for any given election official to know what will best work for them.

 This Guide considers the wide range of technical capabilities and resource availability among the many thousands of election offices in the United States.
 While providing guidance for all organizational maturities, it emphasizes designing guidance for small jurisdictions without extensive cybersecurity resources available to them.
 The most important practices are included for those jurisdictions, with opportunities to ramp up as they mature.

 Why does this Guide look like a webpage?
 ----------------------------------------------

-CIS published The Handbook for Election Infrastructure Security in early 2018, just before the Election Infrastructure Information Sharing and Analysis Center (EI-ISAC) launch.
+CIS published The Handbook for Election Infrastructure Security in early 2018, just before the `Election Infrastructure Information Sharing and Analysis Center <BPs/join_ei_isac.rst>`_ (EI-ISAC) launch.

 In 2021, CIS began working with the election community to update that Handbook.
-One of the primary pieces of feedback we received was that the static nature of the Handbook meant it didn't include any of new and evolving the best practices that weren't already in place in early 2018.
+A common item of feedback we received was that the static nature of the Handbook meant it didn't include any of new and evolving the best practices that weren't already in place in early 2018.

 Creating an updated version of that Handbook would've left us in the same position: the pace of new best practices and services available to secure election infrastructure is too rapid to rely on a static model for communicating them to election officials.